DanaeGielisse/LCR-Rot-hop-ont-plus-plus/README.md

-# HAABSA
+# LCR-Rot-hop-ont++
 Code for A Hybrid Approach for Aspect-Based Sentiment Analysis Using a Lexicalized Domain Ontology and Attentional Neural Models
+Code for LCR-Rot-hop-ont++ using

-All software is written in PYTHON3 (https://www.python.org/) and makes use of the TensorFlow framework (https://www.tensorflow.org/).
+All software is written in PYTHON3 (https://www.python.org/) (python 3.7) and makes use of the TensorFlow framework (https://www.tensorflow.org/).

 ## Installation Instructions (Windows):
 ### Dowload required files and add them to data/externalData folder: